filamentphp/filament/packages/forms/docs/04-layout/04-tabs.md

 ## Persisting the current tab in the LocalStorage

-To save the current tab in the LocalStorage instead of relying on the URL's query string, you can change this behavior using the `persistTabInLocalStorage()` method:
+By default, the current tab is not persisted in the browser's Local Storage.
+You can change this behavior using the `persistTabInLocalStorage()` method, to which you pass etiher a boolean or a Closure.
+If you choose to persist the current tab into the browser's Local Storage, Filament will always use Local Storage first before the eventual URL's query string from `persistTabInQueryString()`.

 ```php
 use Filament\Forms\Components\Tabs;